cameronaaron/matrix-archive/README.md

 ./matrix-archive import [--limit N]
 ```

-Imports messages from the configured Matrix rooms into MongoDB for archival.
+Imports messages from the configured Matrix rooms into DuckDB for archival.

 Options:
 - `--limit N`: Limit the number of messages to import (optional)